Abhishek87911/OrderEats/README.md

 # Problems faced
 - swiggy api two diffrent api structure for restaurant menu
 - working with live api is hard

+# Redux Toolkit
+- Install @reduxjs/toolkit and react-redux
+- Build our store
+- Connect our store to our app
+- Slice(cartSlice)
+- dispatch(action)
+- Selector